 The sharing of certain information can be damaging to the process of competition by enabling competitors to substitute coordination for competition.
-In certain circumstances, such information exchanges may infringe either UK or EU competition law2.
-Such infringements can lead to financial penalties3.
+In certain circumstances, such information exchanges may infringe either UK or EU competition law1.
+Such infringements can lead to financial penalties2.

 Information exchange is unlawful if it establishes a concerted practice between competitors.
-A concerted practice refers to a form of coordination where practical cooperation between undertakings is knowingly substituted for the risks of competition.